The Scout is a subclass option for the Rogue class in Dungeons & Dragons 5e.

 This type of playstyle may not be for everyone – especially if you’re more interested in getting up close with your opponents than shooting them from afar.

 But the Scout is most certainly a great addition to most parties.
-Its playstyle is straightforward mechanically, but frees you up to focus on combat strategies with your team.
+Its playstyle is mechanically straightforward but frees you up to focus on combat strategies with your team.

 Just keep in mind that your role in the party will evolve as you gain levels.